If you enjoy fatty and flavorful cuts of beef, you will love picanha steak - the cut that is super popular in Brazil, and with good reason.

 Serving Suggestions

-These steaks are rich and flavorful, so I like to serve them with fresh and simple sides.
+Picanha steak is rich and flavorful, so I like to serve it with fresh and simple sides.
 I usually opt for a salad, which I can make beforehand, and then focus on cooking the steaks.
 Here are a few of my favorites:

 Storing Leftovers